9 MIN READ

 When did you last ask yourself why your business has a certain market position?
 Do you know why it's doing better or worse than its competitors?

-Do the skills of its workers contribute to the organization's success?
-Do its patents and copyrights put the company in a winning position?
-Or is some other factor aiding it – or impeding it?
+For example, how do your team's skills and knowledge contribute to the organization's success?
+Do your patents and copyrights put the company in a winning position?
+Or is some other factor helping – or impeding – you?

 Each organization has its own specific set of resources, from people through processes, physical assets, and more.
 And the way that you use those resources to operate day to day will be a major factor in your success, too.